 Other conditions:

-1. Inguinal hernia (Tissue that bulges through a weak spot in the muscles of the abdomen.)
+1. Inguinal hernia — when tissue bulges through a weak spot in the abdominal muscles.

 2. Kidney stones (Hard buildups of minerals and salt that form inside the kidneys.)